Thalassemia (α & β)

 سجل دخولك لتتبع تقدمك اشترك الآن

-Thalassemia is an inherited (autosomal recessive) microcytic, hypochromic anemia caused by decreased production of either the α-globin chains (α-thalassemia) or β-globin chains (β-thalassemia) of hemoglobin.
-It is one of the most common genetic disorders worldwide and is highly prevalent in Mediterranean, Middle Eastern (including Jordan), African, and Southeast Asian populations.
+Thalassemia is an inherited (autosomal recessive) microcytic, hypochromic anemia caused by reduced production of a structurally normal globin chain — α (α-thalassemia) or β (β-thalassemia).
+It is among the most common genetic disorders worldwide, with high prevalence in Mediterranean, Middle Eastern (including Jordan), African, and Southeast Asian populations.

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن